 Constellation: Andromeda

-Autoguider: Williams Optics Uniguide 50mm with ASI120MM camera
+Autoguider: Williams Optics Uniguide 50mm with ASI120MM or ASI220MM cameras

 Mount: Losmandy G11 with Gemini 2 mini controller